When the moon takes on a reddish color, or when the sun's corona shines like a glowing ring aloft in the sky, it's hard to ignore the sight.

 Lunar and solar eclipses have enchanted and even frightened humans for thousands of years.
 Most recently, skywatchers were treated to a total solar eclipse as its path crossed the Pacific Ocean and made landfall in La Serena, Chile, on Tuesday (July 2).
 Millions of spectators within and beyond the path of totality enjoyed the sight, which crossed South America until ending just south of Buenos Aires, Argentina.

 Eclipses aren't limited to one part of the world.
-In fact, there will be 20 lunar and solar eclipses traversing different places on Earth from now until the next North American cross-continental total solar eclipse on April 8, 2024.
-Here is a list of where these lunar and solar eclipses will pass, and what viewers can expect.
+In fact, there will be 12 lunar and solar eclipses traversing different places on Earth before the next North American cross-continental total solar eclipse on April 8, 2024.
+Here is a list of upcoming lunar and solar eclipses and where they will pass.
 Data is based on timetables and maps from NASA and the TimeAndDate.com.

 Total Lunar Eclipse of May 26, 2021